 After a myriad of business ventures in and outside of fashion, Koon launched his own luxury menswear line, Private Stock.
 Shaped by private, exclusive goods and a novel take on luxury, the collection “represents his vision of tomorrow’s global fashion house… the result of an eclectic fusion of cultures, trends, and perspectives,” explains the brand site.
 In 2013, Koon opened his first bricks-and-mortar store at the historical 76 Wooster Street – Andy Warhol’s former studio and home – a 5,000 square-foot anti-retail “amuseum” featuring lacquer walls, art installations, a koi pond and only 28 hangers.
 Strictly limited edition, Koon’s label produces 8 pieces per size with a 28-piece max per design, redefining luxury goods as irreplaceable rarities.

 In addition to his own label, Koon is also the owner of Haculla, a streetwear brand based on the design and art of contemporary painter Harif Guzman.
-The designer label will soon show at Pitti Uomo 95 in an exclusive art installation titled ‘Art-Meets-Fashion,’ which will explore the continuous evolution of New York street art and experimenting with innovative materials.
+On the occasion of his Rendez-Vous, the designer label showed at Pitti Uomo 95 in an exclusive art installation titled ‘Art-Meets-Fashion,’ which explored the continuous evolution of New York street art and experimenting with innovative materials.
 A maverick of upscale streetwear and pioneer of retail concepts, Koon is a true modern force, affirming a new vision of luxury and design in today’s global world.